-COUNT II -- CONVERSION [Withdrawn]
+COUNT II - CONVERSION

-- 92.94.
-Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference. - 93.95.
+- 92. Plaintiffs repeat and reallege all preceding paragraphs, which are incorporated herein by reference. - 93.
 The acts alleged herein constitute conversion of the corporate assets and corporate opportunities of the corporation, in that: - a.
-Defendants 'intentionally or wrongfully exercise[d] acts of ownership, control or dominion by the acts set forth in paragraphs 44 through 79, b. over property, being the \$4.5 million in funds of Sixteen Plus, e. to which they have no right of possession.
+Defendants 'intentionally or wrongfully exercise[d] acts of ownership, control or dominion by the acts set forth in paragraphs 44 through 79, - b. over property, being the \$4.5 million in funds of Sixteen Plus, - c. to which they have no right of possession. - 94.

-94.96.
 Plaintiff and the Corporation are injured thereby in loss of value.